balasr21/conduktor-demo/README.md

 ### 2.3 Solution & Assumptions

-1. Given that there can be 3 partitions, each partition can have separate offset of messages.Since the endpoint is retrieving by giving an offset, the service retrieves data from all partitions and responds aggregated results
+1. Given that there can be 3 partitions, each partition can have separate offset of messages.Since the endpoint is retrieving by giving an offset (without considering partition as its internal), the service retrieves data from all partitions and responds aggregated results but stops once the given limit is reached
 2. This app loads test data using `KafkaTemplate`(instead of `KafkaProducer`) which internally uses `KafkaProducer`
-3. Since the number of records `N` is optional, default limit of `10` is considered
+3. Since the number of records `N` is optional, default limit of `10` is considered but could be Integer.MAX_VALUE as well(if we want to fetch all)
 3. This APP is currently not secured by spring security, the endpoint can be accessed without any auth.
 This is left for future enhancements to give more priority to the changes

 <hr>